swup/docs/src/docs/options/options.md

 Defines the elements that are being animated.
 Usually, they will have a common class or class prefix.
-The default option will select all elements with classNames starting with `transition-`.
+The default option will select all elements with class names starting with `transition-`.

 Swup will wait for all CSS transitions and keyframe animations to finish on these elements before swapping in the content of the new page.

 ```javascript
 {